X8Future/Assetto-Hub-bot/README.md

 # ❗ Disclaimer
 Code is made and tested in Future Crew servers™.
 Code is written by an AMATEUR and should be treated as such; some parts may not make sense, be redundant, or just not work.
 Updates are pushed when I feel like it.
-Some issues may never be fixed, and some may be updated or addressed in the next update or bug fix
+Some issues may never be fixed, and some may be updated or addressed in the next update or bug fix.

 **NOT** a standalone Assetto Corsa bot.
-Some features integrate with the Assetto Hub, including faster file transfers to servers and leaderboard data pulled from the Hub database and reformatted for display.
-It can work with other database setups, but the logic will need adjustments.
+Some features are integrated with the Assetto Hub, including faster file transfers to servers and leaderboard data pulled from the Hubs database.
+Bot doesnt need to be with the hub, but the logic will need adjustments to be able to work.
 ### USE AT YOUR OWN RISK...

 Written on `Windows` environment and `Ubuntu` environment.